 - Calling the Home Office

 The Home Office can only issue very general advice via their hotline and are NOT qualified to give legal advice.
 If you need answers about your specific case, you should always speak to an expert to receive legal advice.

 - Taking the wrong English exam

 To show that your Thai wife is proficient in English, she must pass an English exam.
 The only exams that qualify are the A1 English Test or IELTS Test.
-In some cases, we have been made aware of ladies passing an IGCSE in English Language, but this is not recognised when applying for a visa.
+In some cases, we have been made aware of ladies passing an IGCSE in the English Language, but this is not recognised when applying for a visa.

 - Using an unregulated visa lawyer

 Finally, in Thailand, there are lots of unregulated visa firms, some of which are good, some of which are less impressive.
-At Thai Visa Express we are a fully regulated visa company and can give you up to date advice on all UK visas.
+At Thai Visa Express we are a fully regulated visa company and can give you up-to-date advice on all UK visas.

 How can Thai Visa Express Help?

 Thai Visa Express is a team of professional immigration consultants who are always ready to assist you with your UK visa application in Thailand.
 We have over 15 years of experience dealing with UK visas & immigration daily, and we are regulated by the Office of Immigration Services Commissioner (OISC) in the UK.
 We offer a free 30-minute consultation from one of our designated caseworkers, contact us today.